iotaledger/cxc-slu-authenticity/slu-scripts/README.md

 npm run bootstrap
  --key_file: The key file used to encrypt/decrypt the data
  --dest: Location where the encrypted data should be saved
- --one-shot-device-url: The url endpoint of the one-shot-device to get the device identity by providing the nonce as the paramter of the url
+ --one-shot-device-url: The url endpoint of the one-shot-device to get the device identity
  --nonce: Nonce of the device
 ```